cj-robinson/cj-robinson.github.io/index.md

 layout: about
 ---

 I work at The New York Times as a senior data analyst for the Games team.
-We use user engagement data to understand what can make our games more engaging and enjoyable.
+We use user engagement data to understand what can make NYT Games like Wordle, Strands, Connections, and the Crossword more engaging and enjoyable.

 I enjoy transit, cities, coffee, and games.